nils-n/throwing-sticks/README.md

 | -------- |:------------:| ------:|
 | Unit test failed in `stick.test.js`   |  <img src="./assets/testing/solved-issues/6-unit-test-matcher.png" alt="image of bug" style='max-width:500px'>    | use a more apropriate matcher `toBeCloseTo` to assert equality of floating point values | |

+- adding the `aria-valuemin` and `aria-valuemax`  to the sliders in order to increase accessiblity of the site made the website fail the W2C HTML validation.
+The errors were : `Error: The aria-valuemin attribute must not be used on an element which has a min attribute.`.
+This problem was solved according [W3C : ARIA in HTML - test cases for aria-valuemin](https://w3c.github.io/html-aria/tests/min-test.html) by removing the these attributes again, and instead use only the attribute `aria-valuenow`for all sliders.

 -----